 In its simplest form, content marketing is simply creating valuable, focused content that appeals and retains your targeted visitors.

 Ask yourself this very important question….When I surf the internet for answers to my questions, what am I most attracted to?
 Am I looking for a page with all kinds of fluff, meaning a ton of banners, advertising and useless content OR are you simply looking for valuable content that you can use to make your life better?
 Since I am not taking an actual poll, I am going to assume from researching this topic that most of us would choose relevant content over loads of advertising.
-Today, I want to discuss how to do keyword research for content marketing as that will truly make or break your the value of your site.
+Today, I want to discuss how to do keyword research for content marketing as that will truly make or break the value of your site.

 At the very heart of every online business owner should be a mindset that is focused on content marketing without the sole purpose of selling.
 Your blog posts or articles should consistently provide value and remain relevant to your overall niche.
 Content marketing that is done correctly will have a lasting impression on the reader and thus create trust, which is something you cannot buy in today’s world.
 Trust is the key to your online success.